 It's spring and I can always tell because of a) the weather and b) because of all the homes in the neighborhood that pop up for sale each season.
-For the first time buyers who come to this site, I wanted to dedicate an entire post to breaking down what a mortgage is and how it works when buying a home.
+For the first-time buyers who come to this site, I wanted to dedicate an entire post to answering “What is a mortgage note?” — what a mortgage actually is and how it all works together when buying a home.

 First, What is a Mortgage?

-After closing, a copy of that mortgage is filed in county records as a claim against the home.
+After closing, a copy of the mortgage is filed in county records as a claim against the home.
 Once the mortgage is paid in full to the bank, the bank writes a “satisfaction of mortgage” document saying you've paid off the house and now own it outright.
+The mortgage note gets destroyed and you receive the deed to your home because you own your home free and clear.

 Pro Tip: Each state is different: in some states, you get the deed to the home right away, in others, (like in GA) you don't actually get the deed to the home until the mortgage is paid in FULL.